husarion/husarion_ugv_autonomy_ros/README.md

 # panther-navigation

-A GitHub template for Panther: creating a map using Slam Toolbox and navigation with localization using Nav2.
+A GitHub template for Husarion UGVs: creating a map using Slam Toolbox and navigation with localization using Nav2.

 ![autonomy-result](https://github-readme-figures.s3.eu-central-1.amazonaws.com/panther/husarion_ugv/husarion_ugv_autonomy.gif)